smith-ld/smith-ld.github.io/index.md

 2. The Concurrent Relationship Between Financial Markets and Media Coverage

     (a).
 Progress

+        [7/18/20] (1) is completed and created in PostgreSQL.
+(2) Website scraping is in progress, mostly completed through: Marketwatch, Fox News, APNews.

         [6/6/20] Currently I am finishing (1).
 The database is designed and implemented using a Raspberry Pi; working on code that will connect to the database and send/receive information to it.

     (b).
 Deliverables

         (1).
-Database Design
+Database Design.
+Completed.

         (2).
 Website scraping

         (3). -- Gap --

         (4).
 Neural Network Training

     (c).
 Expected Outcome
         I'd like to discover if there is a relationship between written words to market trends.
+The UML is available [here](https://github.com/smith-ld/smith-ld.github.io/blob/master/FA%20UML.pdf)